tariktesfa/bookstore/README.md

 ## Recognition

-For all of you helped me finishing this project.
+For all of you who helped me finishing this project.